 Doug Braun-Harvey and Michael Vigorito propose a sexual health foundation to provide effective and ethical treatment for men with Out of Control Sexual Behaviour (OCSB).
-These principles, taken from their book, ease the influence of proscriptive, disapproving, or stigmatizing socio-cultural sexual values.
+These principles, taken from their book, ease the influence of condemning, disapproving, or stigmatizing socio-cultural sexual values.

-- Protected from STIs and unintended pregnancy
+3. Protected from STIs and unintended pregnancy

-- Shared values
+5. Shared values